-The statement below is required by Australian legislation and should be read in conjunction with the table on page 30.
+The statement below is required by Australian legislation and should be read in conjunction with the table on page 30

-Did you Know?
+Did you know

 Small differences in both investment performance and fees and costs can have a substantial impact on your long term returns.

-For example, total annual fees and costs of 2% of your account balance rather than 1% could reduce your final return by up to 20% over a 30-year period (for example, reduce it from \$100,000 to \$80,000).
+For example, total annual fees and costs of 2% of your account balance rather than 1% could reduce your final return by up to 20% over a 30 year period (for example, reduce it from \$100,000 to \$80,000).
 You should consider whether features such as superior investment performance or the provision of better member services justify higher fees and costs.

-Your employer may be able to negotiate to pay lower administration fees.
-Ask ANZ Staff Super or your financial adviser.
+You or your employer, as applicable, may be able to negotiate to pay lower administration fees.
+Ask the fund or your financial adviser.

-To find out more
+Find out more

-If you would like to find out more, or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission (ASIC) website (www.moneysmart.gov.au) has a superannuation calculator to help you check out different fee options.
+If you would like to find out more, or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission (ASIC) website (moneysmart.gov.au) has a superannuation fee calculator to help you check out different fee options.